 The Self: A loving observer

 The idea of the Self as the loving observer and wise director of our life lies at the root of psychosynthesis, and this article explores some of the deeper layers of this concept.
-By Kenneth Sørensen, MA, Psychosynthesis The Self is a mystery.
-There have been many attempts in philosophy and psychology to try to […]
+By Kenneth Sørensen, MA Psychosynthesis2019 Abstract In this essay, Kenneth Sorensen explores the deeper dimensions of the Self as the loving observer […]

 The self and Self